Jpalomo92/E-Commerce-Back-End/README.md

   ## Description
   This is a back end application that allows the user to view all products, categories, tags, and even make necessary updates on the respective products, categories, and tags.
-If the user is able to easily follow the prompts to select the appropriate action, updating the respective employee, role, and department.
+The application gives the user the ability to create a product, category, and/or tag, post it, and delete it.

   Please see the Usage section as a guide on how to use the Employee Tracker application.